Northwest Inner-City Community Drainage Improvements

 - Bus route detour

 About the project

-Over the next three years, we’re investing in upgrades to water infrastructure in the inner-city northwest communities of Sunnyside, Hillhurst, West Hillhurst, Hounsfield Heights, Briar Hill, Rosedale, Capitol Hill and Mount Pleasant to enhance the safety of residents and protect vulnerable areas from the damages caused by stormwater flooding.
+We’re investing in upgrades to water infrastructure in the inner-city northwest communities to enhance the safety of residents and protect vulnerable areas from the damages caused by stormwater flooding.

-Much of the stormwater infrastructure in the area was built to the standard of the time but is now outdated and is being fixed to significantly increase the capacity in your neighbourhood and reduce flooding caused by intense rainfall.
+Much of the stormwater infrastructure in the area was built to the standard of the time but is now outdated and is being fixed to significantly increase the capacity in these neighbourhoods and reduce flooding caused by intense rainfall.